Buckingham Palace dismisses report of Queen backing British exit from EU

 In a dismissive statement about the report, Buckingham Palace said: “The Queen remains politically neutral as she has for 63 years. … The referendum is a matter for the British people to decide.”

-Ever since her ancestor King Charles I lost his head in 1649 following the English Civil War with Parliament, British monarchs’ constitutional role has gradually distilled to this: representing the whole country -- and steering clear of politics.
+Ever since her ancestor King Charles I lost his head in 1649 following the English Civil War with Parliament, British monarchs’ constitutional role has gradually distilled to this: representing the whole country – and steering clear of politics.

 The abdication crisis of 1936 underlined this reality when it became clear that Parliament would not even allow Edward VIII to marry Wallis Simpson, the American divorcee he loved, and remain king.

-So the reason for Buckingham Palace’s frustration is simple: The royal family’s position requires the support of parliamentarians -- on either side of the political divide.
-To support one party -- or cause -- will only lead to trouble further down the line.
+So the reason for Buckingham Palace’s frustration is simple: The royal family’s position requires the support of parliamentarians – on either side of the political divide.
+To support one party – or cause – will only lead to trouble further down the line.

 Of course, this is not to say that the Queen has no political views.
 Several of her prime ministers have recalled the sound political advice she has given in the meetings she holds with them every week – but those words have always remained private.

-And while the royal family realizes it can only survive by appearing to be above the political fray -- it is far from being politically naive.
+And while the royal family realizes it can only survive by appearing to be above the political fray – it is far from being politically naive.
 In 1917, near the end of World War I, the family changed its name from Saxe-Coburg-Gotha to the more English-sounding Windsor amid widespread anti-German feeling.

 Silence is golden

 On rare occasions her thoughts have made it into the public domain.
 BBC correspondent Frank Gardner revealed in 2012 that the Queen told him she was surprised that radical Islamic cleric Abu Hamza was still free.
 The journalist later apologized for disclosing the monarch’s remarks.

-."
+And during the Scottish referendum campaign, Elizabeth told a well-wisher outside a church that she hoped people would “think very carefully about the future.”
 It was a rare moment of candor for someone well aware that anything she says in public has the potential to be picked up by reporters.